• Skip to content

 Causes of encephalitis

 The most common cause of encephalitis is a viral infection.
-The viruses that most commonly causes encephalitis are enterovirus, parechovirus, herpes simplex virus (which also causes cold sores), chickenpox, measles and glandular fever viruses.
+The viruses that most often cause encephalitis are enterovirus, parechovirus, herpes simplex virus (which also causes cold sores) and the viruses that cause chickenpox, measles and glandular fever.

-Encephalitis can also be caused by a bacterial infection, but this is less common.
+Encephalitis can also be caused by a bacterial infection, but this is rare.

 Sometimes encephalitis might happen because of autoimmune disease.